TensorSocket: Shared Data Loading for Deep Learning Training

 Next, we delve deeper into \tensorsocket.

-This section presents \tensorsocket\footnote{Code repository for \tensorsockets itself \url{https://anonymous.4open.science/r/tensorsocket-CC3E}.}, our shared data loader that capitalizes on the redundancy among similar but separate data loaders of collocated training processes.
-We propose a solution to inefficient hardware utilization and resource wastage through minimizing redundant work and hardware resource consumption, while ensuring that downstream training processes are not impacted.
-By detaching the data loading pipeline from each training process, we can merge several of them into a single data loading pipeline.
+This section presents \tensorsocket\footnote{\url{https://github.com/itu-rad/tensorsocket}}, our shared data loader that capitalizes on the redundancy among similar but separate data loaders of collocated training processes.
+We propose a solution to inefficient hardware utilization and resource wastage by minimizing redundant work and hardware resource consumption while ensuring that downstream training processes are not impacted.
+By detaching the data loading pipeline from each training process, we can merge several training processes into a single data loading pipeline.
 This single data loader can expose the training data for use in each collocated training process.